cp3402-students/project-2025-tr1-jcua-team3/deployment.md

 3. The logs will show the step-by-step process, including any errors or successes.

 4. After the workflow completes successfully, check your WordPress site to verify that it was deployed correctly.

+# Project Management & Team Workflow
+i)  We used Trello for project management:

+- Tasks were organized into boards.
+- Each task was assigned to a group member with a due date.
+- Progress was tracked through lists (To Do, In Progress, Done).

+ii) Slack was used for team communication:
+- Daily updates and task coordination.
+- GitHub notifications were integrated with Slack so any commit or pull request would notify the team in real-time.